crosswalk-project/crosswalk-test-suite/cordova/cordova-feature-android-tests/README.md

 ## Pre-conditions

-### For cordova 3.6 build

-* Get cordova3.6_sampleapp.zip from internal release link, then unzip it to /tmp/cordova-sampleapp/

-### For cordova 4.x build

 * Require Android API level 22
 * Require the latest Cordova CLI, and must >= 5.0.0, install with command: `$ sudo npm install cordova -g`
-* Get cordova4.x_sampleapp.zip from internal release link, then unzip it to /tmp/cordova-sampleapp/
+* Get cordova_sampleapp.zip from internal release link, then unzip it to /tmp/cordova-sampleapp/
-* If Build Cordova 4.x App with Crosswalk Canary, need these as follows
+* If Build Cordova App with Crosswalk Canary, need these as follows

 **Download canary crosswalk file**: